BYLAWS OF THE TEAM-BASED LEARNING COLLABORATIVE (TBLC)

 ARTICLE IV.
 Membership Criteria

-Section 4.3 Membership to the TBLC is for a period of one (1) year beginning the on the date of application acceptance.
+Section 4.3 Membership in the TBLC is for a period of one (1) year beginning on the date of application acceptance.
 All individuals who are members in good standing shall have the right to vote, hold office, and serve on committees.
-To be in good standing, a member must not be more than three months in arrears in his/her dues and financial obligations to the Collaborative.
+To be in good standing, a member must not be more than three months in arrears in his/her dues and financial obligations to the TBLC.
 Individuals more than three months in arrears in their dues will be declared inactive, but retained on the membership rolls for up to one year.